HooriRn/btcq-indexer/docs/smoke/README.md

 The steps for the smoke tests are the following

-## Create a directory inside which you clone 3 repositories: Midgard, Thornode and Heimdall.
+## Create a directory inside which you clone 3 repositories: btcq-indexer (or Midgard), Thornode and Heimdall.

-In this step we create a directory where we put Thornode, Midgard and Heimdall next to each other.
+In this step we create a directory where you put Thornode, Heimdall and this repo (btcq-indexer) next to each other.
 This is needed for the `smoke-setup.sh` script.
-If you already have these direcoties somewhere and want to use them then modify the steps accordingly in `smoke-setup.sh`.
+If you already have these directories somewhere and want to use them then modify the steps accordingly in `smoke-setup.sh`.

-If you create a dirrectory, let's call it `$SMOKEPATH`.
+If you create a directory, let's call it `$SMOKEPATH`.
 For example:

 ```shell
 mkdir smoke